 7. Measure your feet every time you shop for a new pair of shoes

 The importance of measuring your feet before trying on running shoes should always be a top priority.
-For one, a person’s feet changes as they age, whether it’s because of weight gain or loss, surgery, pregnancy, etc. The size of your feet now isn’t necessarily the size it will be a year from now.
+For one, a person’s feet change as they age, whether it’s because of weight gain or loss, surgery, pregnancy, etc. The size of your feet now isn’t necessarily the size they will be a year from now.

 Running Shoes, Training Shoes – What’s the Difference?

 You’re not alone if you sometimes wonder why you can’t wear your favorite pair of cross-training shoes for running.
 After all, they’re comfortable, they provide support and stability, and maybe you don’t feel like spending extra money on running shoes.

 There’s nothing wrong with thinking that way, but doing it is another matter, however.

 While running shoes and training shoes often look alike and have some of the same features, they serve specific functions, and using them for something else easily can put you at risk of injury.
 Let’s break it down to show you why.

 That’s as obvious as it gets, i.e., running shoes are for running.
 But the bigger question is “why do they help with running?”
 The answer is that they help in many ways.

 - Running shoes are more shock absorbent than training shoes because they have to endure the high impact stress of running.
 Studies show that your feet hit the running surface at three times your normal body weight.
 That extra bit of pounding takes its toll on your feet and legs if you don’t have a good pair of running shoes.
 The sponginess and extra cushioning of running shoes help absorb the impact.